Which formats are books available in?

 EPUB (Electronic Publication)

-Where we host an EPUB edition as the source file for a title, it can automatically be downloaded from the site as a DAISY, BRF, MP3 or EPUB file.
+Where we host an EPUB edition as the source file for a title, it can automatically be downloaded from the site as a Word, DAISY, BRF, MP3 or EPUB file.
 It can also be accessed through the built-in reading tool, Bookshare Web Reader, and other apps and software that link to UK education collection using our API (Application Program Interface) including Dolphin Computer Access products.

 DAISY (Digital Accessible Information System)